 - Play your best, whatever the weather Mitre’s revolutionary Hyperseam technology means almost zero water uptake, helping your ball last longer

-Mitre is a brand that brings back the memories.
+First of all, I’d like to say that Mitre is a brand that brings back a lot of fond memories.

-However, multiple reviewers safely attest to the fact that this soccer ball is very different.
+However, multiple reviewers safely attest to the fact that this Delta soccer ball is very different.

 It is machine stitched together with a foam backed polyurethane (PU) material, which is said to offer a well-balanced soft touch when coming into contact with a person’s foot.